fullfacing/keycloak4s/README.md

         * `roles` - The permissions for a method.
            - A single string will resolve to a single role: e.g. "admin"
            - A list of strings will by default resolve to Or evaluation: e.g. [ "admin", "read", "write" ], this effectively means the user requires only one of any of the listed permissions.
-           - For more complex permission logic (e.g. for a mix of optional and required roles) the RequiredRoles data construct was created:
+           - For more complex permission logic (e.g. a mix of optional and required roles) the RequiredRoles data construct was created:

 *Scala Representation:*
 ```scala